 Many patients report food intolerances, especially during the period of time immediately following surgery once you’re allowed to progress to “normal” eating.
 Some foods may not sit well and cause an uncomfortable feeling or even discomfort for a while.
 What should you expect if you’re a pre-op or early post-op patient?
 What are considered “normal” food intolerances and are there other causes of food intolerances?

 A few foods that are commonly not tolerated well after bariatric surgery may include, but are not limited to, pasta, breads, rice, beef, chicken, pork, eggs, stringy vegetables, fruit with membranes, foods with seeds, and cow’s milk (or other dairy foods with lactose).
 However, with this in mind, every patient is different with what they can and cannot tolerate.
 Also remember that each day may be different.
 One day you may be able to tolerate a food that you may not be able to tolerate a few days later.
-Another thing to keep in mind is that some patients experience taste changes after weight loss surgery.
+Another thing to keep in mind is that some patients experience taste changes after bariatric surgery.
 You simply may no longer have a desire for certain foods that you liked prior to your surgery.

 Some food intolerances are temporary and occur because your new “baby stomach” is not ready to handle that particular food yet.
 It’s similar to feeding a new baby.
 You might want to start with one new food at a time, individually, and see how it’s tolerated and then advance from there.
 By trying only one new food at a time, it helps to determine which food was not tolerated well.
 Remember to eat only a bite or two of the new food initially.
 It may be a good idea to try all new foods at home as well until you know better what you can or cannot tolerate.
 If you experience a food intolerance, many professionals recommend waiting a few weeks before trying it again.